WSU Planning and Budgeting Process

 - The planning and budgeting process is itself embedded in international and national social, economic, and historical trends that influence all aspects of higher education.

 - Furthermore, there are state, regional and community needs that influence the institutional planning and budgeting process more directly due to mandates and guidance from the Governor, state Legislature, Regents, Commissioner’s Office, and Weber State’s Board of Trustees among others.

-The most direct influence on the planning and budgeting process is the university mission and core themes, which ensure that the process is comprehensiveness and integrative.
-The planning and budgeting process involves three key processes, which implicate different organizational units on campus.The most direct influence on the planning and budgeting process is the university mission and core themes, which ensure that the process is comprehensiveness and integrative.
+The most direct influence on the planning and budgeting process is the university mission and core themes, which ensure that the process is broad-based and coordinated.
+The planning and budgeting process involves three key processes, which implicate different organizational units on campus.The most direct influence on the planning and budgeting process is the university mission and core themes, which ensure that the process is coordinated while being distributed across divisions and units.
 The planning and budgeting process involves three key processes, which implicate different organizational units on campus.

 - Assess: The process of collecting and examining data bearing on mission fulfillment and strategic initiatives that are directly derived from the mission and core themes.

 - Evaluate: The process of considering strategic initiatives and making strategic adjustments designed to realize mission outcomes and funding those initiatives along with divisional needs.

 - Implement: The process of realizing plans and budgets by the units within divisions.

 This cycle of assessing, evaluating, and implementing the university mission and core themes is continuous and is the responsibility of two central councils.
 University Planning Council (UPC) performs the yearly analysis of divisional goals (Fall meeting), external scans (Winter Meeting), and mission fulfillment (Spring meeting).
 Composed of representatives of faculty, staff, administration, trustees, and community, these meetings fulfill the UPCs key function of monitoring, discussing and advising on mission fulfillment and the planning process itself.